Mackenzie Tannhauser danced all night last Saturday at her cousin’s wedding.

 Mackenzie had suffered from heart problems since she was 8 years old, and subsequent surgeries to install a defibrillator and eventually a pacemaker caused trauma to her body, and her heart swelled.
 The bigger her heart grew, the less it functioned properly.

-Patch wrote about Mackenzie one week after her open heart surgery in September.
+.
 Back then, Mackenzie’s mother, Karen, said Mackenzie’s ultimate goal was to recuperate as quickly as possible and return to school to enjoy her senior year.

 After spending two weeks in the hospital, three weeks at the Kohl’s House near the hospital and two months recovering at home, Mackenzie realized that goal.
 She returned to Crystal Lake South in January at the beginning of the second semester.